 - If you have a written employment contract (including a union agreement), it may give you rights to certain treatment or to file official grievances.
 You have whatever rights the contract, by its plain language, gives you.

 - Certain forms of discrimination at work—which includes being treated badly or harassed—are banned.
 Under federal law (that is, it applies in every state and territory), an employer cannot harass you because of your color, race, religion, sex, national origin, age (40 or older), disability, or “genetic information.”

-Number 2 above means that you may have an illegal employment discrimination complaint which you can bring to the federal Equal Employment Opportunity Commission (EEOC) if you are being harassed or called names because, for example, you are from Mexico, or are Muslim, or are Asian, or are a woman, etc. Derogatory race or national origin names, ethnic or religious slurs, misogynistic treatment, and the like would all be good evidence of illegal harassment or discrimination, and if you are experiencing this, you should contact the EEOC.
+Number 2 above means that you may have an illegal employment discrimination complaint which you can bring to the federal Equal Employment Opportunity Commission (EEOC) if you are being harassed or dealing with name calling in the workplace because, for example, you are from Mexico, or are Muslim, or are Asian, or are a woman, etc. Derogatory race or national origin names, ethnic or religious slurs, misogynistic treatment, and the like would all be good evidence of illegal harassment or discrimination, and if you are experiencing this, you should contact the EEOC.

 But many things are not protected.
 If your employer doesn’t like the region or state of the U.S. you come from, doesn’t like your taste in music or your politics, or simply doesn’t like you—or is a bully to everyone, regardless of their group identity or characteristics—that is legal.
+Your employer is also allowed to treat you differently from other employees.
 Only the specifically protected categories discussed above are protected under federal law.

 Certain states may add additional protected categories or characteristics, such as family or marital status (e.g., no discrimination against single moms)—check the laws of your state for any additional protections you may have.